 To help empower children with disabilities to become self-sufficient and productive through education and skills.
 To address the critical shortage of trained teachers of special education, the Foundation plans to expand its Teacher Training program by establishing regional centers in India – New Delhi, Kolkata, Hyderabad, Mumbai, and Chennai – to provide the level and quality of training to teachers of special education that are available at premier institutions in the West.
 At the same time, we envision an enlightened Indian American community taking the responsibility for fostering positive understanding and appreciation of our culture and heritage in mainstream America.

 Prem Kumar received his early education in India and came to the US in 1970 to pursue higher education.
 He received a master’s degree in English (University of Idaho) and earned a doctorate in English (Washington State University).
-Subsequently, he taught at several universities in the US before accepting a position, in 1986, in the training division of The Boeing Company where he is now a senior Employee Development Specialist.
+Subsequently, he taught at several universities in the US before accepting a position, in 1986, in the training division of The Boeing Company.
+He retired from The Boeing Company in 2013 to devote full time to IAEF.

 Dr. Kumar has headed and co-founded several cultural and community organizations in the US including the Indian American Political Advocacy Council, Nargis Dutt Cancer Foundation of Washington State, Society for Technical Communication Puget Sound Chapter, and Washington State Network for Human Rights.
 In 2000, he founded the Indian American Education Foundation (IAEF), a not-for-profit organization, dedicated to elevating the quality of life for children with disabilities in India.